YinghaoJia98/pplanner_released/README.md

 # pplanner
 This is a portable planner for ground robots.

+Notably, the codes of this work is cumbersome as this is finished in the past years and our attention is paied to improve the efficiency by another algorithm and it will come soon.
 ## Dependencies
 These instructions assume that ROS desktop-full of the appropriate ROS distro is installed.